 - Go to the Masking Profile view in Satori.

-- Select a masking profile template from the template gallery and click the CREATE PROFILE button.
+- Select a masking profile template from the template gallery and click the CREATE NEW MASKING PROFILE button.

 - Update the name and description of the masking profile.